Feast of St. Dominic: 15 Tuesdays Conclusion

 Thank you for joining us over these fifteen weeks!
 These meditations have been a delightful opportunity for us to share our reflections with you, and also with each other here in the monastery during this 800th Jubilee of the death of St. Dominic.
-If these have been helpful to you, please take a moment and let us know.
 Know of our prayers for a most blessed feast of our Holy Father St. Dominic!

 St. Dominic’s Spiritual Paternity